 Keyboard shortcuts: Press <Alt> + <I> to import all files.
 Delete all files with <Alt> + <D>.

 Filters: The list displays only the files that Moneydance can handle (QIF, QFX, OFX, OFC, and CSV transaction files).

 Integrity: The extension is audited and signed with the official Moneydance key.

 - Java Runtime Environment, version 6 or newer

 - Optional: the Text File Importer extension, version 11 or newer (only if you want to import CSV transaction files)

-The latest signed version of Import List is available on the official extensions repository:
+The latest signed version is available on the official extensions repository:

-- In order to display Import List in Moneydance®’s homepage view, open the Preferences window and click on the Home Page tab.
+Open the Preferences window and click on the Summary Page tab.
 The available items should contain an entry named Import List.
-Add it to the left or right column of your homepage view.
+Add it to the left or right column of the summary page.

-- You will be asked to choose a base directory where your transaction files reside.
+- Choose a base directory where your transaction files reside.
 You can always change that one later.